vorpalnet/blade/IAM.md

   scope and refuses a custom claim by that name, so even a verified token would carry no roles.

-Four more things it needed were found on the way and are worth knowing for any provider.
+It also needs four things that apply to any provider.
 Its redirect URL must carry the port, `https://host:443/...`, because the container writes the port into every request URL it rebuilds and the provider compares the callback character for character.
-The proxy in front must speak TLS to the server's SSL listener, because the container takes the scheme from its own connection, not from `X-Forwarded-Proto`; `install.sh` renders nginx that way now.
+The proxy in front must speak TLS to the server's SSL listener, because the container takes the scheme from its own connection, not from `X-Forwarded-Proto`; `install.sh` renders nginx that way.
 The domain trust store must hold the public roots (below).
 And `misc/configure-oidc.py` takes a server name as its last argument to turn on that server's authentication debug, the only place the provider says what it did with a token.